 THE STONE FOREST

 These amazing karst formations are located in Shilin Yi Autonomous County, around 90km east of Kunming.
 The tall rocks seem to pop up from the ground, with many looking like petrified trees, which explains the name “The Stone Forest.”

 The Stone Forest became a UNESCO World Heritage Site in 2007 and has become a huge tourist attraction of Kunming.

 In addition to the forest, there are the nearby Qifeng Caves, Lake Yue, and the Dadie Waterfall.

 To sees these formations that are believed to be over 270 million years old will cost you CNY 175.

 You can’t move to Kunming and not visit the Yuantong Temple.

-The multi-coloured temple is located centrally in the city and is one of the popular touring attractions in Kunming.
+The multi-colored temple is located centrally in the city and is one of the popular touring attractions in Kunming.
 It’s located close to Green Lake Park, an added bonus spot you should walk along!